ronak66/Stylumia-Project/Docummentation/READMe.md

     There are two files, one `/connections/elastic_search.py` that contains `ElasticSearchFunctions` class which has all the necessary elastic search functions.
     And the second one is `/connections/es_api.py` which contains all the data api (like whatsnew, trending, brands, gender_coategory_conbo etc)

+## Server
+Flask app is running in the `server.py` file

+## Installation
+Run the following command to install all the dependencies:
+`pip install requirements.txt`

+## Running the app
+Start the app by running this command:
+`python server.py`